 Nursing as a second career is a terrific choice.
 Of course my opinion is biased, but anyone giving nursing a chance deserves to be respected.

 Those who choose nursing today must also be very patient people.
 There are no shortcuts to becoming a nurse, and most nursing schools have long waiting lists.

 No, there are NO online programs to become a nurse.
 There are thousands of ads and teasers on the Internet which can literally tie you up for hours searching for that program they promise.
 If you do find it, I assure you it isn’t accredited and you’ll waste your time and money because you cannot become licensed unless you attend an accredited nursing school.
 You must have actual HANDS ON experience with real patients to become a nurse.

 Some nursing schools do have some online classes and use virtual labs, but not an entire nursing program.
 There are online programs for nurses to expand their education, but none to become a nurse in the first place.

 If this is a second career, do you have a college degree already?
 If you have a BA, BS or perhaps even a Masters degree in some other subject, you can apply to an accelerated nursing program to get your BSN or MSN.
-For instance, there are spectacular graduate nursing programs in Philadelphia, and you don’t need to start all over with an Associate’s degree.
+For instance, there are spectacular graduate nursing programs in PA, and you don’t need to start all over with an Associate’s degree.